gbuszmicz/giphyapp/README.md

-# giphyapp
+# GiphyApp
-A react-native mobile app for Giphy.com
+A mobile application built in React-native for Giphy.com